 Dating methods such as carbon dating, radiometric dating, and online dating (maybe not the last one) assume starting conditions in the past that we can’t test.
 That’s how rocks of known ages, like from Mt.
 St. Helens in 1980, end up with ages of nearly 2 million years.
 If we know we can’t use these methods for rocks of known age, how can we trust them with unknown ages?

 Other dating methods such as helium in rocks, carbon in diamonds, and other methods point to a young earth of a few thousand years.
 It is an area I am very interested in and have studied many books and videos.
+It is also a topic I would be happy to preach on at an interested church.
 For further research of your own, read information available at Answers in Genesis or the Institute for Creation Research.